 Variety doesn’t stop in the home office, either.
 Entrepreneurs often travel, seeking new places and feedback on their vision and products.
 If travel excites you and you’re good at keeping in touch with clients using Skype, email, or FaceTime, you may be ready for your own business.

+Ask Branding Companies what is the one thing that makes a brand stand out and they will give you the same answer.
+A brand works very well if it addresses and solves the exact need of a customer.
 Business owners are problem solvers.
 For example, a person might see inactive seniors at a local retirement center and think, “Someone should do something about that.”
 Individuals with the spirit of entrepreneurship might look at the same situation, think “If a bus dropped off middle schoolers here, they could play cards with these guys,” and immediately jot down that idea or record a memo they can revisit as soon as they get home.
 If you see difficult situations as problems to solve rather than obstacles, consider operating your own business based on the issues you’re most passionate about.

 Owning your own company won’t guarantee you love your job all the time, but it will increase overall satisfaction and morale.
 While most people could start a business at any time, it’s those with passion and a will to succeed that make things happen.